Skip To Main Content

 She graduated high school at the age of 16 and soon thereafter began pursuing her Psychology degree at Franklin University.
 After earning her Child Development Associate, Chloe recently partnered with the State of Ohio on its model program designed to mentor young girls and prevent teenage pregnancy.

 Chloe's leadership earned her an award as Radio One's youngest Represent Change Award recipient.
 A testament to her drive and can-do attitude, she has been featured in several national publications after becoming one of Southeastern Ohio's youngest homeowners.
-Ms. Green currently works in the Ohio Legislature and has previously served in the United States Senate.
+Ms. Green previously worked in the Ohio Legislature and the United States Senate.
 Ms. Green believes students are the next generation, and we must do everything we can to empower our students to become the leaders of tomorrow.
+Her current term expires on December 31, 2027.

 Monika Talley